ministryofjustice/moj-frontend/docs/design-system-impact.md

           {{ easeOfUse }}<span class="out-of">/{{ outOf }}</span>
         </span>
         <p class="govuk-!-margin-bottom-0">
-          when asked how easy it was to use the Design System.
+          how easy it is to use the Design System.
         </p>
       </div>
     </div>